shelleyolivia/learn-tutorials/polkadot/implement-multisig-accounts-on-polkadot.md

 # Conclusion

 Congratulations!
-This brief tutorial has covered the creation and usage of a multisig account using the Polkadot JS API.
+This tutorial has covered the creation and usage of a multisig account using the Polkadot JS API.
 We are now able to initiate, approve and cancel transactions using an account that requires multiple authorizations.
 This functionality enables many other amazing things to be built on Polkadot, and we all look forward to seeing what you build using multisig accounts.

-Join us on the [community forums](https://community.figment.io) or on our [Discord server](https://discord.gg/WGfw5SWpae) to talk about web3 and building on Polkadot!